sequenceiq/cloudbreak-docs/docs/openstack/deployer.md

 Cloudbreak will automatically pick up these certificates and import them into its truststore upon start.

 ## Availability Zones and Region config
-By default Cloudbreak uses `RegionOne` region with `nova` avaibility zone, but OpenStack supports multiple regions and multiple availability zones.
-You can customize Cloudbreak deployment and enable multiple regions and avaibility zones by creating an `openstack-zone.json` under the `etc` directory of Cloudbreak deployment (e.g. `/var/lib/cloudbreak-deployment/etc/openstack-zone.json`).
+By default Cloudbreak uses `RegionOne` region with `nova` availability zone, but OpenStack supports multiple regions and multiple availability zones.
+You can customize Cloudbreak deployment and enable multiple regions and availability zones by creating an `openstack-zone.json` under the `etc` directory of Cloudbreak deployment (e.g. `/var/lib/cloudbreak-deployment/etc/openstack-zone.json`).
-You can find an example of `openstack-zone.json` contaning two regions and four avaibility zones below:
+You can find an example of `openstack-zone.json` containing two regions and four availability zones below:
 ```
 {
   "items": [